Edgar Anderson

 Edgar Shannon Anderson (November 9, 1897 – June 18, 1969) was an American botanist.
 He introduced the term introgressive hybridization and his 1949 book of that title was an original and important contribution to botanical genetics.
-HIs work on the transfer and origin of adaptations through natural hybridization continues to be relevant.
+His work on the transfer and origin of adaptations through natural hybridization continues to be relevant.

 Anderson was elected a Fellow of the American Academy of Arts and Sciences in 1934.
 In 1954, he was an elected a member of the National Academy of Sciences.
 He was also president of the Botanical Society of America in 1952, and was a charter member of the Society for the Study of Evolution and the Herb Society of America He received the Darwin-Wallace Medal of the Linnean Society in 1958.

 Early life and education

 Anderson was born in Forestville, New York.
 When he was three, his family moved to East Lansing, Michigan where his father had accepted a position to teach dairy husbandry.

 In 1914 Anderson entered Michigan State College to study botany and horticulture.
-After completing his degree in 1918, he joined the Naval Reserve and in 1919 he accepted a graduate position at the Bussey Institution of Harvard University.
+After completing his degree in Biology in 1918, he joined the Naval Reserve and in 1919 he accepted a graduate position at the Bussey Institution of Harvard University.
 His studies were supervised by geneticist Edward Murray East and Anderson worked on the genetics of self-incompatibility in Nicotiana.
 He was awarded a master's degree in 1920 and a DSc in agricultural genetics in 1922.